trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * any package types which were unchecked

-* if the package is not found in the repository
+* any packages not found in the repository

-.. note:: if all modules are skipped, check the Internet connection as Bulk Creator needs Internet access to get the package information.
+.. note:: if all modules are skipped, check the Internet connection as Bulk Creator requires Internet access to get the package information it needs.

 Repeat for each category that you want to include in the custom repository.